mattpaz/us-senate/README.md

 Our team Manages the [116th Congress United States Senate Demographic Data](http://bit.ly/116th-congress-us-senate).
 This document is Read Only for the general public.
 If you would like to update this document, [Join our Slack Team](https://slack.civil.services/bkx7n2) to learn how.

+> **IMPORTANT**: All data in this repository comes directly from [This Spreadsheet](http://bit.ly/116th-congress-us-senate).
+If you edit the data in this repo manually, it will get overwritten.

 Completed Tasks
 ---